giffordlabcvr/HBV-GLUE/md/CONTRIBUTING.md

 ## Code of Conduct

 Please review and adhere to our [Code of Conduct](./code_of_conduct.md).
 By participating, you are expected to uphold this code.
-Report any unacceptable behavior to [robert.gifford@glasgow.ac.uk](mailto:robert.gifford@glasgow.ac.uk).
+Report any unacceptable behavior to [gluetools@gmail.com ](mailto:gluetools@gmail.com ).

 ## Style Guide